Messages From My Friend

 The Above YouTube Music Video’s Lyrics Capture the Essence of a Father’s Heart Towards His Daughter.

-Even after 19 years of marriage and 2 children, she’s “Daddy’s Little Girl”– Always.
+Even after 19 years of marriage and 2 children, she’s still “Daddy’s Little Girl”– Always.

 Filed Under: Family